HuangOwen/Awesome-LLM-Compression/README.md

 - IntLLaMA: A fast and light quantization solution for LLaMA [[Code]](https://github.com/megvii-research/IntLLaMA)

 - EasyLLM: Built upon Megatron-Deepspeed and HuggingFace Trainer, EasyLLM has reorganized the code logic with a focus on usability.
-While enhancing usability, it also ensures training efficiency. [[Code]](https://github.com/ModelTC/EasyLLM)
+While enhancing usability, it also ensures training efficiency [[Code]](https://github.com/ModelTC/EasyLLM)

 ## Contributing